WarshipGirls/WGViewer/docs/WGR_BUGs.md

 Data version: 2020112002

-In getInitConfigs, `shipCardWu` seems idential to `shipCard`.
+In getInitConfigs, `shipCardWu` seems identical to `shipCard`.
 Why wasting time and bandwidth to transmit these?

 suggestion to MF: delete `shipCardWu` in your `getInitConfigs`